 A witness statement can benefit your case for several reasons.
 We’ve discussed how it can accelerate the validity of your claim, but there are other reasons as to how witness statements are necessary for a case.

-Since Florida uses a pure comparative rule where both parties in car accidents share the blame, a witness statement can greatly reduce the blame that’s on the plaintiff if the statement supports the other driver was at fault.
+Since Florida uses a modified comparative rule where both parties in car accidents share the blame, a witness statement can greatly reduce the blame that’s on the plaintiff if the statement supports the other driver was at fault.

-The pure comparative rule is still going to take effect in reducing the amount the plaintiff will receive in the end.
+The modified comparative rule is still going to take effect in reducing the amount the plaintiff will receive in the end.
 If the witness statement reduces fault significantly, it can minimize how much is taken out of the plaintiff’s potential settlement.

 The statement can also support the injuries that were attained during the accident if the witness saw what happened.
 Since medical records will be examined during the trial, the witness can attest to the fact that you succumbed to these injuries at the expense of the other driver’s negligence.